cyotek/Cyotek.Collections.Generic.CircularBuffer/readme.md

 Calling `Get`, `Peek` or `PeekLast` on an empty buffer will thrown an exception, you can use `IsEmpty` to check if these actions will succeed.
 Similarly, calling `Put` on a full buffer with overwriting disabled will also throw an exception.
 You can use `IsFull` to check if this is the case.

-The `Size` property allows you to see how many items you've added to the collection.
+The `Size` property allows you to see how many items you've added to the buffer.

 The `ToArray` method will return all queued items, or you can use `CopyTo` as a more advanced alternative.

 The `CircularBuffer<T>` class implements `IEnumerable<T>` and `IEnumerable`, so you can happily iterate over the items - this won't remove them from the buffer.
-It also implements `ICollection<T>` and `ICollection` although calling `ICollection<T>.Remove` is not supported and will thrown an exception.
+It also implements `ICollection<T>` and `ICollection` although calling `ICollection<T>.Remove` is not supported and will throw an exception.

 Finally, the `Clear` method will reset the buffer to an empty state.